DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: Healthfactor

-Explanation: Collateral liquidation happens when your Healthfactor gets close to one.
+Explanation: Collateral liquidation happens when the Healthfactor gets close to one.
 Borrowers need to keep their Healthfactor above 1 to avoid being liquidated.

 Sub Topics: managing-risks